What’s Happening in the Brays Oaks District

 Southwest Houston is coming full circle.
-An area that thrived with new single-family home and top tier retail development in the 70s and early 80s, went through a long period of decline, is now coming back to life in a big way.
+An area that thrived with new single-family homes and top tier retail development in the 70s and early 80s and went through a long period of decline, is now coming back to life in a big way.
 Major new education and civic projects will be constructed over the next few years that will transform the area.

 Houston Baptist University, located immediately north of the Brays Oaks District, is starting construction on a major expansion and redevelopment project that is expected to have a huge impact on Southwest Houston.
 Infrastructure for the project will be funded with the help of 380 financing by the recently enlarged TIRZ 20 and the City of Houston.
 The initial phase of the project calls for extension of the former dead end street off Highway 59, often called “the road to nowhere”, to connect with the campus street network at an attractive fountain centered circle.
 Subsequent phases include remodeling of the former Wellness Center to house all athletic offices and a new fitness facility to be called the Bradshaw Fitness Center.
 To the north of this building, plans call for construction of a 6,000 seat basketball arena and special event center.
 At the south corner of Highway 59 and Fondren, the aging 25 acre shopping center, often called the “Loehmann’s Center”, will be demolished and redeveloped as a beautifully landscaped mixed-use complex that will include upscale retail and restaurant space, professional office space, the HBU graduate school and student housing.
 The complex will be leased to the developer or other commercial entity who will operate the facilities.
 Total cost of all these horizontal and vertical improvements is expected to be well over $180 million.